Lena Headey Lashes Out At Trolls In Expletive-Filled Statement Over Alexandria Ocasio-Cortez Video

 “Who should run the world … YOU.
 Brilliant, vocal, fearless, bold and Inspirational women.
 I f—ing love you and am side by side with every word.”

 Soon after displaying the video, Headey posted a separate recording addressing her critics and attackers by presenting her personal views.
+She stated that she didn’t post her views on issues like climate change in order to be political, and only highlighted the subject because she truly cares about it.

 She ended the talk with a frank message for any users or trolls seeking to distress her.